AMWA-TV/bcp-007-01/docs/Overview.md

 The NDI Advanced SDK supports compressed NDI Streams utilizing H.264, H.265, and AAC codecs.
 Media content enters the Native NDI Sender as compressed media and compressed media emerges from Native NDI Receivers.

-For NDI HX, HX2 and HX3 implementation, NMOS Flows sha be represented as:
+For NDI HX, HX2 and HX3 implementation, NMOS Flows SHALL be represented as:

 - `media_type` of `video/H264`, `video/H265` for video flows
 - `media_type` of `audio/mpeg4-generic` for audio flows utilizing the AAC codec.
-- `media_type` for audio flows utilizing the Opus codec SHALL match the encoding of the audio source as these are interfaced as raw, decompressed audio to the NDI SDK.
+- `media_type` of `audio/opus` for audio flows utilizing the Opus codec.

 ### NDI Metadata